jesuslopezpino/ExampleQuery/README.md

 }
 ```

-Developer still have to implements two abstract methods from `BasicVO`
+Developer still have to implements two abstract methods from `BasicDTO`

 ```java
 public abstract PK getPk();